 Pair Go is a fun and interesting way to play Go

-Pair Go is played by teams of two partners - a male and a female player - the "Mixed Doubles" of Go.
+Pair Go is played by teams of two players - one male and one female – and

 Rules - Pair Go is something special

 There is a special etiquette of Pair Go.
-This envolves avoiding unmannerly behaviour and attitude.
+This involves avoiding unmannerly

 prize is traditionally awarded at all Pair Go events.